 Second Saturday Group - Open to all!
+(Zoom)

-When: Second Saturday of every month, 11:00 -12:00
+When: Second Saturday of every Month, 11:00-12:00

-What: People with aphasia, their family, and their friends are welcome for conversation & support.
+What: Talk to other people affected by aphasia and connect with local and national resources.
+People with aphasia, their family, and their friends are welcome.
 No need to register.
+Zoom information: https://temple.zoom.us/j/96296922706